AD1985/Lime-Explain-Text-Models/README.md

 Most NLP models operate over high number of dimensions and so interpretability becomes even more important in such cases.

-This repository is an effort to explain use of LIME in explaiing a simple logistic alrogithm based text classification model.
+This repository is an effort to explain use of LIME in explaining a simple logistic alrogithm based text classification model.